Sir Ralph Wedgwood, 4th Baronet: Life and career

-Wedgwood was educated at Westminster School, before entering Magdalen College, Oxford and taking a BA in Classics and Modern Languages, followed by studies at King's College London (MPhil), and Cornell University, New York (PhD).
-He was appointed Assistant Professor of Philosophy at the Massachusetts Institute of Technology in 1995, becoming an Associate Professor in 1999.
-From 2002, Wedgwood acted as a Lecturer and Fellow in Philosophy at Merton College, Oxford, and was promoted to full professorship in 2007.
-At the beginning of 2012 he moved to the University of Southern California in Los Angeles as Professor of Philosophy.
+Wedgwood was educated at Westminster School, before entering Magdalen College, Oxford and taking a BA in classics and modern languages, followed by studies at King's College London (MPhil), and Cornell University, New York (PhD).
+He was assistant professor of philosophy at the Massachusetts Institute of Technology in 1995, becoming associate professor in 1999.
+From 2002, Wedgwood was lecturer and fellow in philosophy at Merton College, Oxford, and became full professor in 2007.
+At the beginning of 2012 he moved to the University of Southern California in Los Angeles as professor of philosophy.

 Philosophical work

 Wedgwood works primarily on topics in ethics (including meta-ethics, practical reason, normative ethics, and the history of ethics) and epistemology.
 He is the author of The Nature of Normativity (Oxford: Clarendon Press, 2007), and numerous papers on philosophy and ethics, including the oft-cited paper The Fundamental Argument for Same-Sex Marriage, which argues for the legitimacy of same-sex marriage.
 He has also written a piece on the same subject for the New York Times.